sopdeshpande/sopdeshpande.github.io/_pages/about.md

      style="max-width: 630px;padding-left: 10em" />

 - **Enhancing Digital Twins and IoT with LLM:**
 To access and interpret real-time and historical data from both legacy and smart factory machines, I developed a Digital Twin and a multi-agent LLM framework, using Retrieval Augmented Generation (RAG).
 I deployed this model on mixed reality devices such as AR/VR headsets, which allows users to control the machine in real-time.
-[SME 2023](https://www.sciencedirect.com/science/article/pii/S2213846323001153), [SME NAMRC, 2025 and CAAD Futures, 2025](https://ming3d.com/new/2024/01/24/digital-twin-with-iiot/)
+[SME NAMRC, 2023](https://www.sciencedirect.com/science/article/pii/S2213846323001153), [SME NAMRC, 2025 and CAAD Futures, 2025](https://ming3d.com/new/2024/01/24/digital-twin-with-iiot/)

 - **Visual Inspections Perfected using AI:**